linkerd/linkerd/linkerd/docs/interpreter.md

 The namerd thrift interpreter offloads the responsibilities of name resolution to the namerd service.
 Any namers configured in this linkerd are not used.
-The interpreter users namerd's long-poll thrift interface.
+The interpreter users namerd's long-poll thrift interface (`io.l5d.thriftNameInterpreter`).
 Note that the protocol that the interpreter uses to talk to namerd is unrelated to the protocols of linkerd's routers.

 Key | Default Value | Description
 --- | ------------- | -----------